BrazilOfficial Name: Federative Republic of Brazil

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: U.S. citizens are subject to the laws and regulations of any foreign country they are visiting or residing in.
+CRIMINAL PENALTIES: While you are traveling in Brazil, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
 Penalties for breaking the law can be more severe than in the United States for similar offenses.
 Persons violating Brazilian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possession, use, or trafficking of illegal drugs in Brazil are especially severe, and convicted offenders can expect long jail sentences and heavy fines.
 The Brazilian judicial process can be slow and cumbersome.

 There are also some things that might be legal in Brazil, but illegal in the United States.
 For instance, you can be prosecuted under U.S. law if you buy pirated goods in Brazil.
 In addition, engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime, prosecutable in the United States.
 In November 2008, Brazil passed a series of laws designed to strengthen protection of children against sexual exploitation.
 Brazilian police in tourist areas such as Rio de Janeiro are on the lookout for foreigners inappropriately touching or photographing minors.
 If you break local laws in Brazil, your U.S. passport will not help you avoid arrest or prosecution.